kenhaios/fp_automation_test/maestro/docs/PLATFORM_CONVENTIONS.md

 ```

 ## 🎭 When to Use Each Type

-### Cross-Platform Tests ✅
-Use when:
-- Core functionality works identically on both platforms
-- UI elements have the same IDs/text
-- User flows are identical
-- Business logic is the same

-**Examples:**
-- Basic login/signup flows
-- Standard navigation
-- Form submissions with common fields
-- API-driven content display

 ### iOS-Specific Tests 🍎
 Use when:
 - iOS-specific UI patterns (navigation controllers, alerts)